Coming of Age — Meaning, Tradition, and Ceremony in Chinese Culture

 Therefore, the coming of age ceremony in general also contained three steps that presented a woman’s grow-up process.

 Hairstyle and Costumes of Stages of A Princess' Life (Kid, Grownup, Married Lady, Mother) of the Ming Dynasty (1368 — 1644) — By Xiefang Zhuren (Dong Jin)

-Women’s hairstyles followed the same rules based on their ages and marital status, however, decoration, patterns, and colors of their hair and costumes still followed the strict hierarchy in history.
+Women’s hairstyles followed the same rules based on their ages and marital status.

 Different Hairstyle and Costumes of Married Civilian Women of the Ming Dynasty (1368 — 1644) — By Xiefang Zhuren (Dong Jin)